Watch a live product demo 👀 See how Sanity powers richer commerce experiences

 Types

 The schema generator will generate filtering types for your documents.
-It will provide filtering options for most of the fields defined in your schema.
+It will provide filtering options for most fields defined in your schema.
 On top-level documents, it provides some special filters which can be accessed through _.

 Document